SSSA NEWS

 01 MARCH CHANGE OF VENUE: The County has taken our fields on this date to promote youth athletics under their MARCH MADNESS program.
 Therefore, our fields are switched to Okeeheelee for that date only.
 Do not be the dummy who goes to the wrong field.

-Therefore, the BEER CIRCLE is officially closed.
+BEER CIRCLE: The cardinal rule of the County calls for an environment free of smoke, drugs, tobacco and alcohol.
+When the County starts checking into his comments, they shall undoubtedly come across the Beer Circle.
 Anyone participating does so at their own individual risk and shall answer directly to the County.
 The SSSA does not endorse and has no connection whatsoever with the BEER CIRCLE.

 SSSA ELECTION NEWS: Three members applied for board sitions: Kevin King, Billy Ray and Ed Nassan.
 Mark Lipper applied for Commissioner. and by a unanamous vote of the Board (4-0) the application was rejected on the basis of conflict of interest.
 Mark is already the Commissioner of another softball league which has similar goals, objectives and cross memberships.
 The time for nominations has now passed.